XavierG13/README-Generator/README.md

   - Here you can find my Github page [XavierG13](https://github.com/XavierG13)

 ## Description:
-  This will write a README.md file for users to use with future projects and applications.
+  Given the prompts I will be able to answer the questions provided in order to generate a proper readme file.
+This file will have prompts in order to describe and provide proper links for the user's application.
+If any questions regarding the project arise there is a section for users to input contact information.

 ## Installation Process:
-  npm i inquirer
+  npm install inquirer

 ## Usage:
-  It is used to ask the user questions about their project/application.
-It will add multiple items to the README in order to generate a proper file.
+  When I use node index.
+Then I am able to answer the questions given.
+When all questions are given.
+Then a README.md file is generated.

 ## License:
   - This application is covered under the MIT license.